iainvdw/lucidian-tides/Sessions/25 - Session 25.md

 Combat.
 They defeat the Grung, one of them escaping.

-T’hau speaks to the yuan-ti, Mal picking up one of the Grung’s staff, deducing it’s magical (Staff of Swarming Insects).
+[[T'hau|T’hau]] speaks to the yuan-ti, [[Mallory Calder|Mal]] picking up one of the Grung’s staff, deducing it’s magical (Staff of Swarming Insects).
 The yuan-ti explain they came here because of a calling from their respective deities, by themselves.
 Then, they encountered the Grung.
 Nesalli saw visions of dying nature, heard a voice on the wind.
 Zihu saw the bigger moon, Catha, being overtaken by Ruidus, and heard a similar voice on the wind.
 This is why they left the Fane.
-Mal gives the Staff of Swarming Insects to Rayna, then goes back to trying to figure out the riddle.
+Mal gives the Staff of Swarming Insects to [[Rayna Khatri|Rayna]], then goes back to trying to figure out the riddle.

 Re-reading the riddle and some more of the writings, Mal figures out the four circular stones can be moved so they match up with the compass and the map.
 One of them is already in the right position.
 Storm and T’hau move a second one into place, which makes the runes on one of the arches on the side light up, a grey silvery glow in the middle of it.